qingfengtommy/RubbingGAN/README.md

 # RubbingGAN
-This is the implementation for the paper of RubbingGAN
+RubbingGAN - Pytorch Implementation (AI for Content Creation Workshop CVPR 2022)
 # Introduction
+This is the implementation of the paper "End-to-End Rubbing Restoration Using Generative Adversarial Network.
+Our goal is to restore the imcomplete calligraphy characters on the traidional Chinese stone inscriptions (Rubbings).
 We collect the dataset of ZhangMenglongBei, which used for rubbing restoration.
-The dataset is dived in to three main part.
+We have the following datasets:
 <Br/>
 ·Training Dataset.
 <Br/>